Meditation is not what you think!

 • Mindfulness – of breathing (Anapanna) / walking / eating / .....

-• Vipassana observing the constantly changing flow of sensations in the body
+• Vipassana witnessing the constantly changing flow of body sensations

 • Chakra focus (usually the navel, heart or brow)